Lynk Tools

 • The job's "current day" is based on your timezone (00:00โ€“23:59 local), not UTC

-• Only the first matching entry in that day window is replaced per execution
+• Only the next matching entry after the job run time is replaced per execution

 • Schedule the job at least 2 minutes after the recording/upload finishes